Estimated read time: 9 minutes

 The ways to build your brand that don’t require you to go anywhere are endless.
 Sure, many channels now require some kind of budget to get in front of people, but as long as you have that, you can still sit at home on your recliner, blog and share content that is helpful.
 And the new channels can often be maximized with no budget – even when it’s just temporarily.

-Don’t let your location stop you from sharing stories, creating value and driving your business goals forward.
+But anyway, don’t let your location or any other excuse stop you from sharing stories, creating value and driving your business goals forward.
 Build your brand by sharing your stories no matter where you are – and that’s a concept that can be used by people and companies alike.
-That goes for any kind of potential barriers really.